Solid Queue vs Sidekiq vs GoodJob: Rails Job Backend Trade-offs

 - Built-in unique jobs (key-based deduplication)

-- Polished, feature-rich dashboard out of the box
+- Polished dashboard out of the box

 - Cron-style scheduling with a DSL